viniciusfratin/neide/README.md

 ### Setup
 Make sure you have Docker installed.

-In order to create the Docker image after cloning this repository, run
+In order to create the Docker images after cloning this repository, run

 > cd neide/
 >
+> docker build --tag viniciusfratin/neide_test:v0.1 --target neide_test --file ./docker/Dockerfile .
-> docker build --tag viniciusfratin/neide:v0.1 --file ./docker/Dockerfile .
+> docker build --tag viniciusfratin/neide_run_main:v0.1 --target neide_run_main --file ./docker/Dockerfile .

+The built code will be inside both images.

 **Note**: This command needs not to be executed again, unless there is some change to the code.

-### Build and Tests
+### Tests
-In order to build the code and execute the tests, run
+In order to execute the tests, run

+> docker run --name neide_test --rm --tty viniciusfratin/neide_test:v0.1

+In case you make a change to the code, refer to the **Note** in the previous section.

+### Run sample
+In order to run a sample for the system with mocked external data, run

-> docker run --name neide --rm --tty viniciusfratin/neide:v0.1
+> docker run --name neide_run_main --rm --tty viniciusfratin/neide_run_main:v0.1

 In case you make a change to the code, refer to the **Note** in the previous section.